hyunmin90/iosLoggerForWindows/README.md

 make install
  ```
 For those of you installing in windows environment might run in to a compilation issue while installing libusmuxd.
-define sleep new Sleep(x*1000) requires ; ()  sort of error.
+define sleep new Sleep(x*1000) requires ; ()  might cause syntax error on the way.
 Go ahead and delete this line in your /src/libuxmuxd.c and try to compile it again.
 This will solve your problem completely.

 Your compile process should be easy afterwarad.
-Special thansk to good instruction for compiling (http://quamotion.mobi/iMobileDevice/Article/compiling)
+Detail instruction on how to compile can be found here (http://quamotion.mobi/iMobileDevice/Article/compiling)